 The reasons for this exodus are varied, but mostly center on shortcomings that can either be mitigated to totally remedied with training, equipment or ammunition selection.
 That said, the shotgun is a remarkably effective tool for taking game and defending one’s home, so long as the shooter understands the intricacies behind doing so.

 If you’re stuck trying to decide between a shotgun, pistol or rifle for home defense, read on.
-I’ve compiled seven considerations every shooter should know before buying a shotgun for home defense.
+I’ve compiled seven considerations every shooter should know before buying home defense shotguns as well as some of the best shotguns for home defense.

 - Scatterguns don’t.